nomilkinmyhome/elasticmapper/README.md

 ## Contributing

 PR are welcome!
-If you want to help, please check [the issues](https://github.com/nomilkinmyhome/elasticmapper/issues) and fix one of them.
+If you want to help, please visit [contribution guide](https://github.com/nomilkinmyhome/elasticmapper/blob/main/CONTRIBUTION_GUIDE.md), then [the issues list](https://github.com/nomilkinmyhome/elasticmapper/issues) and fix one of them.
 Thank you for your contribution.

 ## License